Una National Park in Bosnia: the ultimate travel guide

 Despite it’s natural beauty, Una National Park still receives a small number of visitors.
-Especially compared to nearby Plitvice National Park in Croatia that lies only 35 kilometers away.
+Especially compared to nearby Plitviče in Croatia.
 Part of the reason is that in Bosnia, Una National Park is a bit remote and difficult to get to.

 My experience in Una National Park

-The Una river runs through Bihac as well and there I was already mesmerized by its beauty, but the further away you get from the city, the better it gets.
-From Bihac you follow the Una river up to the entrance of the National Park where the road runs parallel to the emerald green river up till Martin Brod.
+The Una river runs through Bihać as well.
+There I was already mesmerized by its beauty, but the further away you get from the city, the better it gets.
+From Bihać you follow the Una river up to the entrance of the National Park where the road runs parallel to the emerald green river up till Martin Brod.